replit/ReplitClient.js/README.md

 ## .evaluateOnce(code, options)

 Very similar to `.evaluate` but is http based and doesn't require an persistent connection to the server.
-In other words, no need to call `.connect` before calling this.
+In other words, *no* need to call `.connect` before calling this.

+Additionally, it takes a timeout option that disconnects from the server and rejects the returning promise:
+* options:
+  * timeout:
+    * time: timeout in milliseconds
+    * callback: a callback that is expected to return `true` or `false` on whether we should abort the call

 ## .disconnect()